Archibald Douglas, 5th Earl of Angus

 Archibald Douglas, 5th Earl of Angus (c.
 1449 – October 1513) was a Scottish nobleman, peer, politician, and magnate.
-Tradition has accorded him the nickname Archibald 'Bell-the-Cat' due to his association with the 1482 rebellion against James III of Scotland.
+Tradition has accorded him the nickname 'Bell-the-Cat' due to his association with the 1482 rebellion against James III of Scotland.
 He became one of the most powerful noblemen in Scotland through his influential position on the Scottish Marches, and a willingness to be involved in multiple rebellions in the reigns of James III and James IV of Scotland.

 Parents and succession

-Archibald Douglas, eldest son of George Douglas, 4th Earl of Angus, head of the Red Douglas line, was born at Tantallon Castle, East Lothian, around 1449.
+Archibald Douglas, eldest son of George Douglas, 4th Earl of Angus, head of the Red Douglas line, was likely born around 1449.
 His mother was Isabella Sibbald, daughter of the Master of the Household of James II of Scotland.

-During the turbulent 1450s, when Archibald was growing up, his father came out in support of James II, thereby pitching himself against many of his own clan, and the Black Douglas line in particular, who were in rebellion against the king.
+During the turbulent 1450s, when Archibald was growing up, his father came out in support of James II, thereby pitching himself against many of his own clan, the Black Douglas line in particular, who were in rebellion against the king.
 He was also at the siege of Roxburgh in 1460.
-After the accidental death of the king during the siege, it was the earl, Archibald's father, who is said to have placed the crown on the new child king's head, reputedly declaring as he did so: "There!
+After the accidental death of the king during the siege, it was Archibald's father, George Douglas, 4th Earl of Angus, who is said to have placed the crown on the new child king's head.
+It is a traditional anecdote that he declared as he did: "There!
 Now that I have set it upon your Grace's head, let me see who will be so bold as to move it."

-Archibald succeeded his father as fifth Earl of Angus about two years later, in 1462 or 1463, aged fourteen.
+Archibald succeeded his father as fifth Earl of Angus about two years later, in 1462 or 1463, while still a minor.